Skip to main content

 This proposed approach, for the first time, re-weighs the training loss over synthetic data so that the ideal (unbiased) generalization loss over the true data distribution is minimized.
 This enables us to use a random polygon generator to synthesize approximate cellular structures (i.e., nuclear masks) for which no real examples are given in many tissue types, and hence, GAN-based methods are not suited.
 In addition, we propose a hybrid synthesis pipeline that utilizes textures in real histopathology patches and GAN models, to tackle heterogeneity in tissue textures.
 Compared with existing state-of-the-art supervised models, our approach generalizes significantly better on cancer types without training data.
 Even in cancer types with training data, our approach achieves the same performance without supervision cost.

-In this dataset we release code and nucleus segmentations in whole slide tissue images with quality control results for over 5000 Whole Slide Images (WSI) in The Cancer Genome Atlas (TCGA) repository.
-There are two subsets of data: (1) automatic nucleus segmentation data of 5,060 whole slide tissue images of 10 cancer types, with quality control results, and (2) manual nucleus segmentation data of 1,356 image patches from the same 10 cancer types plus additional 4 cancer types.
+In this dataset we release code and nucleus segmentations in whole slide tissue images with quality control results for Whole Slide Images (WSI) in The Cancer Genome Atlas (TCGA) repository from 5,204 subjects (6,142 slide images).
+Within this total, there are two subsets of data: (1) automatic nucleus segmentation data of 5,060 whole slide tissue images of 10 cancer types, with quality control results, and (2) manual nucleus segmentation data of 1,356 image patches from the same 10 cancer types plus additional 4 cancer types.

 BLCA Bladder urothelial carcinoma